 To launch an MVP, make sure you already have:

-- Website SEO and marketing plan to attract customers.
+Website and marketing plan to attract customers.

 Please note, that an innovative idea should be secured.
 De-risk your great idea by patenting your invention (hire a patent attorney or make a patent application), sign confidentiality contracts with every involved person, etc. Make everything possible for your intellectual property protection.